How does NIMC define racial equity?

 - As a process, it means that Black, Brown and other people of color are actively leading the creation and implementation of policies, programs and practices that have an impact in their lives.
 It also means that White people are acknowledging and confronting racism and unconscious bias within themselves in addition to the sometimes flawed existing regulations that shape the places where we all live, work, learn, and gather.

 - As an outcome, it means that a person’s racial identity does not determine their life opportunities and results, such as access to a safe home and amenity-rich neighborhoods.

-Our founder and director, Dr. Mark Joseph, shared his thoughts on racial equity and racial justice at a City Club of Cleveland event titled 'An Antiracist Love Letter to Cleveland'.
+Our founder and director, Dr. Mark Joseph, writes a blog on Everyday Antiracism.
+You can find the first blog here.
+Also, he shared his thoughts on racial equity and racial justice at a City Club of Cleveland event titled 'An Antiracist Love Letter to Cleveland'.
 You can find the transcript and video here.